Children from across Cardiff have taken part in a first-of-its-kind project which puts a modern twist on the traditional Welsh national dress.

 “I hope people can look at the pictures, see themselves reflected as Welsh, and celebrate what the traditions of Wales look like today”.

-The students took part in workshops on costume design, styling, photography, illustration, and art direction where they were encouraged to explore Welsh pride and identity.
+The Jukebox Collective students took part in workshops on costume design, styling, photography, illustration, and art direction in which they were encouraged to explore Welsh pride and identity.

 “I was so happy to see it and I feel I have the perfect place beside the castle and museum.
 I’ve never before been involved in fashion but it turned out to be really fun.”